MPLX LP

 Date Employer Location Nature Outcome

-May 6, 2024 USDA Forest Service-Payette National Forest MCCALL, IDAHO Multiple symptoms Hosp.
+May 6, 2024 USDA Forest Service-Payette National Forest MCCALL, Idaho Multiple symptoms Hosp.

-Apr 24, 2025 Bureau of Land Management ANCHORAGE, ALASKA Other traumatic injuries n.e.c.
+Apr 24, 2025 Bureau of Land Management ANCHORAGE, Alaska Other traumatic injuries n.e.c.
 Hosp.

 About This OSHA Report

 This is a severe injury report filed with OSHA.
 Employers are required to report all work-related fatalities and severe injuries within 8 to 24 hours.
-Browse more reports by industry or state below.
+Browse more reports by employer, state, or industry below.

 Browse All Injury Reports